"A kind and affectionate father, a dutiful husband,

 MY ALEXANDER FAMILY RESEARCH

-About 18 years years ago, I began an extensive research of my ancestor, William Alexander.
+Over 20 years ago, I began an extensive research of my ancestor, William Alexander.
 My goal was to find and collect as much information as possible concerning William Alexander, including his ancestors and descendants.
 I never dreamed I would find so much information.
 I love genealogy, collecting information, and sharing it with others.
 I hope my William Alexander website will be of some help to others in their Alexander family research.
 Helping others with their family history brings much joy and happiness to my life.
 If you have any questions concerning the contents of my website, please feel free to contact me.
 Thank you very much for your support as I continue my Alexander family research.

 Floyd L. Owsley